- ADA Inclusion Center

 The Sailboat House is a rental facility which features a main room with floor-to-ceiling windows, which lends a pleasant setting for special occasions.
 Resting on Oakland's Lake Merritt surrounded by a "Necklace of Lights."
 The Sailboat House also includes a spacious outdoor balcony with a sweeping view of Lake Merritt.

-The Lakeside Lawn Bowling Club invites everyone to join in this fun and active sport.
-The bowling greens are immaculately groomed.
-Members have an active social calendar planned, special events and invitation matches, for more information please contact (510) 625-9937.
+The Oakland Lawn Bowling Club invites everyone to join in this fun and active sport.
+The bowling greens are immaculately groomed and members have an active social calendar planned full of special events and invitation matches.

 Rotary Nature Center

 Constructed in 1953, the Rotary Nature Center is an interpretive establishment, providing education and information about the natural environment to its surrounding community.
 Continuing in this long tradition of education, the Rotary Nature Center offers a variety of services such as outreach programs, and summer day camps instructed by our dedicated naturalist staff.

 Lake Merritt originally resided as a wide, tidal estuary (salt water marsh) that was known as the Laguna Peralta.
 The Pacific flyway has remained a sanctuary and stop-over for thousands of migratory birds.

 Parking inside Lakeside Park on Bellevue Avenue is $2.00 for two hours (or $10 for all day parking) during weekdays and $5 all day parking on the weekend and holidays.
 The parking operating hours are from 7:30am until dusk.